Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Method

 \subsection{Overall Algorithm}

-The overall training and testing procedures for our universal image immunization framework are presented in Algorithm~\ref{alg:algo_ori} and Algorithm~\ref{alg:algo_test}, respectively.
-We adopt the optimization strategy of the image-specific immunization method, Semantic Attack~\citep{semantic}, extending it to a universal setting by training a single perturbation across the entire dataset instead of per-test image optimization.
+The overall training and testing procedures for our universal image immunization framework are provided in Algorithm~1 and Algorithm~2 of supplementary material, respectively.
+We adopt the optimization strategy of the image-specific immunization method, Semantic Attack~\cite{semantic}, extending it to a universal setting by training a single perturbation across the entire dataset instead of per-test image optimization.
 Once trained, the universal perturbation $\delta$ can be directly applied to any new input image at test time as $x_{\text{new}} + \delta$, enabling fast and scalable immunization.